liquiidio/deepreader/README.md

 # DeepReader
-High-performance streaming- and history-solution for EOSIO-based chains leveraging deep-ming-loggging while reducing the overhead of hosting dfuse or firehose
+High-performance streaming- and history-solution for EOSIO-based chains leveraging deep-mind-loggging while reducing the overhead of hosting dfuse or firehose

 #### WORK IN PROGRESS
 The project contained is not fully working yet